aws-samples/ec2-lamp-server/README.md

 - `ingressIPv4`: allowed IPv4 internet source prefix to SSH and NICE DCV ports, e.g. `1.2.3.4/32`.
 You can get your source IP from [https://checkip.amazonaws.com](https://checkip.amazonaws.com).
 Use `127.0.0.1/32` to block incoming access from public internet.
 Default is `0.0.0.0/0`.
 - `ingressIPv6`: allowed IPv6 internet source prefix to SSH and NICE DCV ports.
 Use `::1/128` to block all incoming IPv6 access.
 Default is `::/0`
 - `allowSSHport`: allow inbound SSH from `ingressIPv4` and `ingressIPv6`.
 Option does not affect [EC2 Instance Connect](https://aws.amazon.com/blogs/compute/new-using-amazon-ec2-instance-connect-for-ssh-access-to-your-ec2-instances/) access.
 Default is `Yes`
+- `installDCV`: install graphical desktop environment and [NICE DCV](https://aws.amazon.com/hpc/dcv/) server.
+Default is `Yes`
 - `installWebmin`: install [Webmin](https://webmin.com/) web-based system administration tool.
 Default is `No`

 LAMP
 - `webOption`: `Apache`, `Nginx` web server or `none`.
-- `phpVersion`: PHP version to install or `none`
+- `phpVersion`: PHP version to install or `none`.
+PHP version 8.2 and higher for Ubuntu will use [ppa:ondrej/php](https://launchpad.net/~ondrej/+archive/ubuntu/php/) PPA
 - `databaseOption`: `MySQL`, `MariaDB`, `PostgreSQL` database server or `none`.
 MySQL option for Amazon Linux will attempt to use [MySQL Community Edition](https://www.mysql.com/products/community/) repository, where MySQL root password can be retrieved using the command `sudo grep password /var/log/mysqld.log`.
 Select `none` if using external database such as [Amazon RDS](https://aws.amazon.com/rds/).
 - `s3BucketName` (optional): name of [Amazon S3](https://aws.amazon.com/s3/) bucket to grant EC2 instance access using [IAM policy](https://aws.amazon.com/blogs/security/writing-iam-policies-how-to-grant-access-to-an-amazon-s3-bucket/).
 Leave text field empty not to grant access.
 A `*` value will grant the EC2 instance access to all S3 buckets in your AWS account and is usually not recommended.
 Default is empty.
 - `r53ZoneID` (optional): [Amazon Route 53](https://aws.amazon.com/route53/) hosted zone ID to grant access to.
 Enable this if your DNS is on Route 53 in your AWS account and you want to use Certbot with [certbot-dns-route53](https://certbot-dns-route53.readthedocs.io/) plugin to get HTTPS certificate.
 A `*` value will grant access to all Route 53 zones in your AWS account.
 Permission is restricted to **_acme-challenge.\*** TXT DNS records using [resource record set permissions](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-permissions.html).
 Default is empty.

 EBS